pasqal-io/Pasqal_Hackathon_Feb25_Team_01/README.md

-# ⚛️ Quantum AI for Multimodal Early Cancer Detection 🔬🏥
+# ⚛️ Quantum AI for Multimodal Liver Cancer Prediction 🔬🏥
 ## The Blaise Pascal Quantum Challenge

 A multimodal Quantum AI solution integrating clinical and imaging data in a Graph Neural Network (GNN) for early cancer detection.
 Enhances healthcare access, aligns with SDG 3, and transforms global health sustainability with real-world data integration.